 Mill Pond Conservation Area is located not far from Big Rideau Lake and Murphys Point Provincial Park, two places I had the pleasure of discovering during my hike on the Rideau Trail.
 I had never heard of Mill Pond before, however.
 So I was rather eager to explore the place, especially since I had read that there was almost 6 kilometres of trail there.

-As soon as I arrived, I was stumbled upon an old house (which would be, it seems, a private residence), as well as an old sugar shack and a covered picnic area.
+As soon as I arrived, I stumbled upon an old house (which would be, it seems, a private residence), as well as an old sugar shack and a covered picnic area.
 These buildings were all very quiet (closed due to the pandemic or just non-functional, I still don’t know) as I walked past them looking for the trailhead.

 I have to admit that my first few metres on these trails didn’t really impress me.
 The trail was very wide and covered with small rocks and seemed more suited to accommodate motor vehicles than hikers like me.
 The forest (mostly made up of maple trees) was pretty, but nothing more.
-I told myself that I might find the next 5 kilometres rather long if the trails were like the whole way.
+I told myself that I might find the next 5 kilometres rather long if the trails were like this the whole way.

 Also the trail signage was pretty confusing and not very clear.
 After looking at the trail map when I arrived, I had decided to follow a portion of the Blue Trail (which goes through the maple grove), before continuing on the Red and Orange trails (which run along Mill Pond) and, if I still had energy at the end, to complete the short loop of the Yellow Trail.
 But, without realizing it, I found myself on the Yellow Trail from the start.
 I eventually found the Blue Trail which I initially wanted to follow first, but I wondered several times if I was going in the right direction.